|

 shoulder

-'D' loop and anchor point in line with target - the 180 degree
+- align 'D' loop and anchor point in line with

-forward cast inside anchor point - if line crosses it will usually
+- direct forward cast inside anchor point - if

 - when you are learning to roll cast it can help

-to focus first on this snappy wrist action before adding downward arm
+on this snappy wrist action before adding downward arm movement

 into the forward stroke